Trip Details at-a-Glance

 Days 1-2, February 24-25, 2015

-Fly to Singapore, losing a day crossing the International Date Line.
+Fly to Manila, losing a day crossing the International Date Line.
+Arrive in Manila and transfer to the our group hotel for a Welcome Dinner and trip briefing.

 Day 3, February 26